cbosoft/wwsd/README.md

 i3wm Workspace wallpaper setter python script: given a rule in config file, changes the wallpaper for each display.

-Uses i3-msg to get the currently displayed workspaces, then uses a rule specified in a config file to set the wallpaper.
+When currently focussed workspace is changed, gets info about the currently displayed workspaces then uses a user-specified rule to set the wallpaper.

 Depends:
  - `i3wm` : what this was made for